alexgmitchell/AlanGetsHitched/FAQs.md

 * *I have no preference whether I give a gift or contribute to your honeymoon, which do you prefer?*<br/>
 If you would like to give a gift but have no preference then please contribute to our honeymoon.
 There is also absolutely no minimum acceptable amount.
 If you can only afford to give a little, then please only contribute a small amount.
 We would also like to remind guests that there is no obligation to give us a gift at all!
 Most of you will have to travel for the occasion which is very expensive and you being there is enough of a gift for us.

+Please email us using the address on the home page if you have any questions that have not been addressed on this site.

 <a href="https://lh3.googleusercontent.com/pNdKUl52BdJVtjr5vo8K5LL085uItMEdTUTulQnElvqVJfjTZyrudbqeSb6HZlk7GzbuRHnrfO9cFovPThKgTvv6rzyu8zLMHGN0nvWIsKexEf21uqqfLbCq4N59rjFcdTg73VZbCA=w2400?source=screenshot.guru"> <img src="https://lh3.googleusercontent.com/pNdKUl52BdJVtjr5vo8K5LL085uItMEdTUTulQnElvqVJfjTZyrudbqeSb6HZlk7GzbuRHnrfO9cFovPThKgTvv6rzyu8zLMHGN0nvWIsKexEf21uqqfLbCq4N59rjFcdTg73VZbCA=w600-h315-p-k" /> </a>